FIFA 18 fans are complaining the infamous ‘no loss’ glitch has returned to the game.

 If a match was forfeited before kick off the game did not register this as a loss.

-The glitch, which was spotted by forum member Bokata, results in a crash when players try to start a match with newly transferred players in their squad.
+The bug, which was spotted by forum member Bokata, results in a crash when players try to start a match with newly transferred players in their squad.

-Instead of loading the match, the game pings the user an error message before quitting to the PS4 or Xbox One homescreen, or to the desktop for PC gamers.
+Instead of loading the match, the game pinged the user an error message before quitting to the PS4 or Xbox One homescreen, or to the desktop for PC gamers.